MinhoJJang/MinhoJJang/README.md

 ## 😀 Introduction

 Welcome to my GitHub!
-I'm Minho Jang.
+I'm Minho Jang, an engineer who provides solutions through systematic design.

 Modern services are more than simple problem solving, they are complex challenges that require multiple perspectives and multi-faceted analysis.
 To capture and solve these complexities, I hold a deep understanding of the design and flow of services as one of the most important values of an engineer.